MatthewCMLam/matthewcmlam.github.io/_pages/about.md

   - /about.html
 ---

-I am Matthew, an M.Phil. student in Risk Management Science at CUHK under the supervision of Prof. Philip Yam.
-I received a Bsc in Quantitative Finance and Risk Management Science (First Class Honour), with minor in Mathematics and Statistics, from CUHK.
+I am Matthew, an MPhil student in Risk Management Science at The Chinese University of Hong Kong (CUHK), under the supervision of Prof. Philip Yam.
+I received a BSc in Quantitative Finance and Risk Management Science with First Class Honours, along with a minor in Mathematics and Statistics, from CUHK.

 Please refer to my CV for details.